cecid/hermes-docs/docs/source/index.rst

 (e.g., purchase orders).
 Hermes is secure; it allows you to encrypt and digitally sign the documents for transmission.
 Hermes is reliable;
-the sender can automatically retransmit a message when it is dropped in the network and the receiver can guarantee every message is delivered once and only once, and in the right order.
+the sender can automatically retransmit a message when it is dropped in the network while the receiver can guarantee every message is delivered once and only once, and in the right order.

 .. image:: _static/images/hermes_intro.png